MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/switch-from-enterprise-to-frontline.md

 ## User setup, help, and learning resources

-Here are some links to setup, help, and learning resources that you can share with your frontline workers for training and support.
+Here are some links to set up, help, and learning resources that you can share with your frontline workers for training and support.

 |App|Links |
 |---------|---------|